-Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+Integration of Ideas and Analysis Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
 RL.8.7 - Analyze the extent to which a filmed or live production of a story or drama stays faithful to or departs from the text or script, evaluating the choices made by the director or actors.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and study guides.
-Particularly, modern RL.8 - Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.
-RL.8.8 - [Not applicable to literature] interpretations of Shakespeare.
-RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
-RL.8.9 - Analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works such as the Bible, including describing how the material is rendered new.
+Particularly, modern interpretations of Shakespeare.
+RL.8 - Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.
+RL.8.8 - [Not applicable to literature] RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
+RL.8.9 - Analyze how a modern work of fiction draws on themes, patterns of events, or character types from myths, traditional stories, or religious works, including describing how the material is rendered new.

-Anchor Standards Standards Example Content Correlation RL.10 - Read and understand complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
-RL.8.10 - By the end of the year, read and comprehend literature, including stories, dramas, and poems, at the high end of grades 6-8 text complexity band independently and proficiently.
+Range of Reading and Level of Text Complexity Anchor Standards Standards Example Content Correlation RL.10 - Read and comprehend complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
+RL.8.10 - By the end of grade 8, read and understand literature at the high end of the 6-8 text complexity band proficiently and independently for sustained periods of time.
+Connect prior knowledge and experiences to text.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and study guides.